 Neil Piercy - Founder, Independent

 Neil has been developing base stations for various communications systems for over 25 years, during which time he has performed roles throughout the whole development lifecycle as well as management roles.
 Neil joined Mavenir as part of the ip.access acquisition in Sep 2020, having been with ip.access since it was formed as a spin-off from TTP Com back in 2000, and stayed with the company for 23 years, during which time his roles varied from System Architect through to Head of Engineering.
 As a Systems Engineer covering software, hardware, and RF, he includes specialist areas such as security and networking, as well as a focus on all aspects of protocol design and implementation, and on system performance and simulation across GSM, UMTS, LTE and now NR small cell RAN equipment and systems.
-Now as AVP System Engineering he is responsible for ip.access future products and technologies.
-He is an active member of the Small Cell Forum, a Champion for their work on the Virtualisation of small cells.
-He is currently a representative for the EU project SESAME on the 5GPPP Architecture group.
+Now as AVP System Engineering he is responsible for the development and delivery of ip.access products, now part of the Mavenir group.